DoTheEvo/ansible-arch/README.md

 * detect bootloader - systemd or grub
 * installs linux-lts package
-* if systemd boot
-  - make a copy of the existing config, alter it to lts, make it the default
-* uninstall regular linux kernel
+* switch to lts kernel
-* if grub
-   - generate new grub.cfg

-After experiencing [a kernel regression](https://bbs.archlinux.org/viewtopic.php?id=288723), it became apparent that switch to [lts kernel](https://www.kernel.org/category/releases.html) should be the default.
-Archinstall script on ISO supports the choice of lts kernel during installation.
+After experiencing [a kernel regression](https://bbs.archlinux.org/viewtopic.php?id=288723), it became apparent that switch to [lts kernel](https://www.kernel.org/category/releases.html) should be the default.<br>
+Archinstall script on ISO supports the choice of lts kernel during the installation.
 This playbook solves it for already running machines, if they use grub or systemd-boot.

 Be careful.
+Snapshot before you try.

 ### Local deployment